 Finally, the Plan outlines an investment and implementation strategy for near-term improvements.
-The near-term investment strategy was developed by allocating 75% of the investment to high priority, high ridership stops.
-10% to stops that increase geographic distribution of improvements, and 15% to discretionary funds to address pressing improvements as they arise.
-The implementation strategy puts SamTrans in a leadership position for funding, design, and construction of near-term investments to provide more control over the implementation timeline.
+The near-term investment strategy was developed by allocating 75% implementation strategy puts SamTrans in a construction of near-term investments to provide more control over the implementation timeline.
 The estimated total near-term investment is \$53 million (2023 dollars). anticipated to be spent over three to five years starting in 2025.
 The Implementation chapter provides more details on the implementation approach, investment strategy, potential external funding sources, and clear next steps.